jmslocum16/RR/README.md

 # Setup

-Make sure node and npm (node package manager) are installed.
+Have node.js and npm installed.

-install socket.io in the working directory ("npm install socket.io")
+run "npm install" in the base directory.

 # run

-To run the server, run "node server.js" in the working directory.
+To run the server, run "npm start" in the base directory.

 To run the client, open up RR.html in your favorite web browser.